 Minoxidil Side Effects

 In general, topical Minoxidil is well tolerated in most people at the typical 5% dosage.
 Most people even tolerate higher concentration levels of the drug.
 However, some people will get side effects.

 The most common entail adverse skin reactions such as burning, itching, redness and stinging in the areas of application.
 Another common complaint is an increase in body hair growth after taking Minoxidil, especially in the forehead, eyebrow and beard regions.

 In rare instances, people complain about dizziness or breathing difficulties after taking Minoxidil.
 Allergic reactions, including rashes, are also possible in some cases.
 Please see a doctor immediately if you get such serious side effects.
 Also make sure to stop using this medication right away.

-Some people will shed a lot of hair after changing their Minoxidil® dosage.
-For those who quit Minoxidil entirely, a major shed of scalp hair is almost always guaranteed.
+Some people will shed a lot of hair after changing their Rogaine (Minoxidil) dosage.
+For those who quit Rogaine entirely, a major shed of scalp hair is almost always guaranteed.
 Sometimes this can take weeks or even months after drug use cessation.
-In many instances, sheds are temporary and just the regular part of the hair growth cycle. i.e., anagen, catagen, kenogen and tologen.
+In many instances, sheds are temporary and just a regular part of the hair growth cycle. i.e., anagen, catagen, kenogen and tologen.

 - Fatigue and lethargy.

 - Changes in heart rate due to cardiac damage.